Mengsha-Li/gcphackathon_superace/README.md

 **For data visualization and exploration**

 Since all our data is stored in Big Query, it is very convenient for us to do EDA (Exploratory analysis) on Data studio as it can extract directly from BigQuery and put charts from multiple sources on the same report.

+We used plots to examine the data distribution, and mark variables with obvious patterns.

 ![alt text](https://github.com/Mengsha-Li/gcphackathorn_superace/blob/master/GCP%20Screenshots/Data%20Studio.png?raw=true)